Abjad/abjad/trunk/abjad/documentation/doc_sphinx/index.rst

 ================

 .. note::
-   The Abjad documentation is still very incomplete and very much work in progress.
-Please be patient.
-The Abjad API listing is, however, complete.
+   The Abjad documentation is still very much a work in progress.

 Start Here: